 A new maximum quarantine period of 4 months was introduced on 29 December 2014.
 In order to be released from quarantine after 4 months, your pet must meet all the conditions of the pet travel scheme, except where they relate to rabies.
 Pets will continue to be vaccinated against rabies on arrival in quarantine.

-What to do if the microchip only works intermittently
+What do if the microchip has failed or only works intermittently

 Pet Travel Scheme helpine